MrDogeBro/content_filter/README.md

 contains any language it shouldn't.
 It also allows you to add your own words to filter for, remove words to filter for, or define a whole new list of words to filter for.

+## Table of Contents
+1. Installation
+1. Usage
+    1. Filtering Messages
+    1. Adding Words to the Filter
+    1. Removing Words from the Filter
+    1. Using a Custom Filter
+1. Examples

 ## Installation
 To install Content Filter, enter the following command in any sort of terminal window as long as you have Python 3 installed on your computer.
 ```